-Given reasonable management the development should be able to stay occupied except for the units being worked on at any given time.
-The subject should achieve full occupancy within 1 month of the end of the rehabilitation, assuming that only some of the units will be rehabilitated at a time.
+Given reasonable management, the development should be able to remain 93% occupied through the rehabilitation and be fully occupied within 1 month of the completion of the rehabilitation, assuming that only some of the units will be rehabilitated at a time.
 The absorption rate determination considers such factors as the overall estimate of new household growth, the available supply of competitive units, observed trends in absorption of comparable units, and the availability of subsidies and rent specials.
 The absorption period is considered to start as soon as the first units are released for occupancy.